janawold1/2026_S_nereis_Cons_Gen/00_genome_assembly.md

   --threads 24 --debug
 done
 ```
+Table 1.
 This resulted in genome assemblies with:
 | Read Inputs | Estimated Depth (FLYE) | Number of Scaffolds | Scaffold N50 (Mbp) | Size of Largest Scaffold (Mbp) |
 |:-----------:|:----------------------:|:-------------------:|:------------------:|:------------------------------:|
 |   Q20, 1kb  |           43           |         692         |       27.4         |              74.7              |
 |   Q20, 5kb  |           38           |         497         |       24.3         |              77.6              |
 |  Q20, 10kb  |           29           |         486         |       24.3         |              83.6              |

-The genome assembly using a minimum read length of 5kb was used for genome polishing and scaffolding as it represented a good balance of coverage and contiguity.
 ## Polishing and Scaffolding
 A combination of [Racon v1.5.0](https://github.com/isovic/racon) and [longstitch v1.0.4](https://github.com/bcgsc/LongStitch) were used to polish and scaffold the genome.
 The below script aligns reads to the draft assembly using [Minimap2 v2.24](https://github.com/lh3/minimap2) for polishing with RACON and scaffolding with Longstitch.
 Polishing and scaffolding was repeated for two rounds.
 ```